Home

 Order of connections between records

 In some cases, you might encounter circular dependencies.
 As an example, an Account might have a Primary Contact lookup.
-To handle this, you need to upload the parent record, then his related records, and after that – update the parent record with Id’s from its related records.
+To handle this, you need to upload the parent record, then its related records, and after that, update the parent record with IDs from its related records.

 Example of circular dependencies